 Unique Library Solution

-Unique’s patron contact center provided the desired, flexible solution that allowed staff to focus on in-person customer service interactions while feeling confident patrons were receiving a high level of customer service from Unique on the phone and online.
-Library workers were able to focus on their transition to alternate locations and serving the needs of their valued community in person and via outreach programs, knowing the Information Line was being fully manned.
+Unique’s patron contact center provided a flexible solution that allowed staff to focus on in-person customer service interactions while Unique handled customer service on the phone and online.
+Library staff were able to focus on their transition to alternate locations and serving the needs of their valued community in person and via outreach programs, knowing the Information Line was being fully staffed by communication professionals.

 Over the course of the renovation, Unique’s team handled a monthly average of 5,000 patron phone calls and 850 chats per month.
-Patron requests typically involve topics such as circulation needs, hours of operation, information about library services and programs, e-media help, and ready reference, with Unique resolving a high percentage of the interactions without having to transfer or otherwise refer the patron back to library personnel for further assistance Feedback from patrons was overwhelmingly positive.
+Patron requests typically involve topics such as circulation needs, hours of operation, information about library services and programs, e-media help, and ready reference, with Unique resolving a high percentage of the interactions without having to escalate to library personnel for further assistance.
+Feedback from patrons was overwhelmingly positive.